 • 1 egg yolk

-• 2 cups dark chocolate chips 53% cacao (or use semi-sweet chocolate chips -- see Note 1)
+• 2 cups dark chocolate chips 53% cacao, see note 1

-• 1/4 cup + 2 tablespoons unsweetened cocoa powder Note 2
+• 6 tablespoons cocoa powder see note 2

 • 1 tablespoon vanilla extract

-• 1 teaspoon fine sea salt Note 4
+• 1 teaspoon fine sea salt see note 4

-• 2 cups milk chocolate chips Note 5
+• 2 cups milk chocolate chips see note 5

 Instructions

-• PREP: Preheat the oven to 350 degrees F. Lightly grease a light-colored 9x13-inch metal pan (See Note 6) with nonstick cooking spray.
-Line the pan with parchment paper (do not line with foil or wax paper -- wax paper will melt, foil often leaves a metallic taste).
+• Preheat the oven to 350โ„‰.
+Lightly grease a light-colored 9x13-inch metal pan with nonstick cooking spray (see note 6).
+Line the pan with parchment paper, not foil or wax paper.

-• COCOA POWDER AND SUGAR: As soon as the chocolate and butter have melted and incorporated, add in the 1/4 cup + 2 tablespoons cocoa powder.
+• As soon as chocolate and butter have melted and incorporated, add in cocoa powder.
 Mix with a wooden spoon until fully incorporated.
-Next, add in the 2 cups sugar.
+Next, add sugar.
 Stir until completely incorporated.

-• REMAINING INGREDIENTS: Use a spatula to scrape every bit of the whisked eggs into the bowl.
+• Use a spatula to scrape every bit of the whisked eggs into the bowl.
 Mix until fully incorporated.
-Add in the 1 tablespoon vanilla and 1 teaspoon fine sea salt (only use 1/4 up to 1/2 teaspoon if using table salt).
+Add vanilla and fine sea salt (or 1/2 teaspoon table salt).
 Stir to mix.
-Finally, add in 1 cup flour and 2 cups milk chocolate chips.
-Stir until just incorporated, being careful to not overmix the batter.
-Use a spatula to scrape all of the batter into the prepared 9x13 pan and to smooth the top.
+Finally, add flour and milk chocolate chips.
+Stir until just incorporated, and be careful not to overmix the batter.
+Use a spatula to scrape all of the batter into the prepared 9 x 13-inch pan and smooth the top.

-• CUT AND SERVE: Using the overhang of parchment paper, lift the bars from the pan and use a sharp knife to make decisive cuts in the bars.
+• Using the overhang of parchment paper, lift the bars from the pan and use a sharp knife to cut the brownies.
 Run the knife under warm water, dry on a kitchen towel, and repeat for each cut.

 Video